sarahciston/codingcare/posts/0critintro.md

 # Bibliography

 - Amaro, R. *The Black Technical Object: On Machine Learning and the Aspiration of Black Being.* Sternberg.
-  - >"built on the systemic fragmentation of difference. hat is to say, the recursive features of our Western imaginary are reliant on the reinstatement of logical 'truths' made actionable by systems of categorization."
+  - >"built on the systemic fragmentation of difference.
+That is to say, the recursive features of our Western imaginary are reliant on the reinstatement of logical 'truths' made actionable by systems of categorization."
   - >"Data, in this sense, are more than operative forms of value; they establish the values of difference as the subject and object of organization."
   - >"Machine learning [...] is an expression of that which has already been categorized."
 - Ahmed, S. (2017). *Living a Feminist Life.*